designstem/fachwerk/docs/tutorials/quickstart/start.md

 ## Start a new project

-### Open an editor
+### First, the editor

-1. Go to a Fachwerk example project with inline editor https://designstem.github.io/fachwerk_example
+Go to a Fachwerk example project with inline editor:

+<a class="primary" href="https://designstem.github.io/fachwerk_example" target="_blank">Open the editor</a>

-2. Click on **Edit** button and start editing the code.
+Then, click on **Edit** button and start editing the code.

 Remember to click on **"Save locally"** button or use <kbd>Alt + s</kbd> keys regularily to **save your content to your browser**.
 This means the contents will be available when you reload the page or visit the page in the next time in the same browser.

 > **Your content changes are not available for other people visting the same webpage**.
 See <f-link to="/publishing-content">Publishing content to web</f-link> section how to publish content for everybody to see.

 ### Write content